bytecodealliance/governance/TSC/charter.md

 Interest Group decisions should be made based upon consensus; if someone has strong objections, they should be heard and considered before being overridden.
 If a decision cannot be made by consensus, a simple majority vote of participating Bytecode Alliance members will decide the matter.

 The IG Chair(s) are responsible for arranging meetings, distributing agendas and minutes, and recording decisions.
 All IG business is to be conducted in public.
-The existence and charter of an interest group are to be made public, but the interest group may decide for itself whether its ongoing activity is made public.

 Interest Groups must operate in a manner that ensures ongoing alignment with the mission and operating principles of the Bytecode Alliance.
 Disagreement on whether specific aspects of the IG’s operations or outputs adhere to this requirement can be escalated to the TSC, which will provide an evaluation and, where it deems it necessary, recommend or request specific remediative measures.
 Additionally, the TSC might on its own accord engage with an IG to address potential alignment issues.